Breast Abscess: Everything that you need to Know

 Release of cytokines can start an inflammatory response within the breast

 When foreign organisms (bacteria) enter a wound, they can kill many of the local cells.
 These dying cells release cytokines (cytokines are small proteins that certain cells secrete which signal an immune system response).

 The release of cytokines starts an inflammatory response, increasing blood flow and bringing large numbers of white blood cells to the region.
 As part of this immune system response, the healthy cells next to the area form a fibrous ‘wall’ or ‘capsule’.

 Pus accumulates within this capsule, often forming a palpable bulge, or a ‘cavity’ within the breast.

 The image below shows the fibrous tissue of the encapsulating abscess wall, with a few inflammatory cells, and small amounts of pus.

-Specific causes of breast abscesses, possibility of breast cancer.
+Specific causes of a breast abscess and the possibility of breast cancer

 Breast abscesses can be brought on by a variety of causes